 Views Wood is a large ancient semi-natural woodland situated on the northern edge of the East Sussex Low Weald, between the town of Uckfield and the Buxted Park estate, to which it originally belonged.
-The Low Weald National Character Area (NCA) of East Sussex is an area of low lying, mainly pastoral agriculture and woodland on heavy clay soils.
-Woodland accounts for 16% of this landscape with almost half being ancient (defined as existing since at least 1600AD).
 The Woodland Trust acquired 61 acres (24.7ha) of the southern part of the wood in 1986, which was part-funded by a generous donation from Mr Hugh Williams to whom the wood is dedicated.